Skip Navigation

 Post

 Australia Post is the government's postal service.
 Most suburbs will have at least one post office.
-A standard letter or postcard sent within Australia will cost $0.50.
-Internationally, it costs $1.25 (to other Asia-Pacific countries) or $1.85 (rest of the world).
+Opening times are mostly from around 8:00 or 9:00am to 5:00pm though larger ones keep longer hours sometimes.
+A standard letter or postcard sent within Australia will cost $0.60.
+Internationally, it costs $1.70 to send postcards anywhere in the world.
+Letters cost $1.85 to send within the Asia Pacific region and $2.60 to anywhere else in the world.[1].
 It is also possible to send things as parcels or by express mail.
+You can also use use private courier companies like TNT, UPS or DHL as they are competitive and reliable.

 Except where otherwise noted, content of this article is licensed under a Creative Commons Attribution-ShareAlike 3.0 License